 Public health officials are particularly concerned about this drug because those purchasing the drug are unaware of what they are buying.
 Heroin is often laced with fentanyl or acrylfentanyl without buyers’ knowledge.
 Even very small amounts of these incredibly potent drugs can trigger an opioid overdose.
 Since acrylfentanyl appears to be resistant to naloxone, even the overdose-reversing effects of Narcan cannot save individuals who have overdosed on the new drug.

-Clare Waismann, CATC, a registered addiction specialist at the Waismann Method® Center, echoed these concerns.
+Clare Waismann, founder and CAODC, a Certified Alcohol & Other Drug Counselor at Waismann Method® Center, echoed these concerns.
 “More and more frequently, we see patients at our hospital who experience unexpected physiological responses to withdrawal because they are unaware of the substances that have been added to the drugs they have bought in the streets.
 The rise of lethal drugs such as acrylfentanyl will directly lead to more opioid-related overdose deaths.
 We need an immediate, intense, country-wide awareness campaign.
 We must show the very real consequences of these drugs to our young adults to save their lives from impulsive decisions.
 Furthermore, mental health professionals should be trained to discuss the opioid crisis and made available to discuss this issue in schools.
 We have the science and resources to battle this epidemic, but now we need to prioritize lives.”